oplS17projects/Fake-News/DAVID_DACOSTA.md

   ```

 ## 4. Procedural Abstraction / Filter / Lambda
+Another filter, this time defined with an anonymous function so that we can work on the elements of the list argument we pass it.
+This is the filter mentioned earlier that removes all strings that start with the asci "<" character.
+This is just one example of the abstraction used to aid modularity & readability in the code.
 ```racket
 ;Filter to remove anything with a tag... as predicate only returns true if no tag (define (filter-tags-brute-force alist)
   (filter (lambda (n)